RePRGM/rePRGM.github.io/_posts/2023-09-06-lets-dump-lsass.md

 So, any EDR worth the cash will see a process attempting to gain a handle to LSASS of all things.
 That’s a bit suspicious on its own, but not necessarily a grave offense.

+_Note: In the face of PPL, processes cannot gain a handle to LSASS at all unless they run at the same level or higher.
+In these cases, we can make use of a vulnerable system driver such as procexp.sys to gain our handle._

-Next, the EDR will look at what rights we are requesting either through the hook or through a kernel callback for object handle creation/duplication.
+Next, the EDR will look at what access rights we are requesting either through the hook or through a kernel callback for object handle creation/duplication.

 PROCESS_VM_READ?
 PROCESS_ALL_ACCESS?
 To LSASS?
 Highly suspicious.